(Excessive Sweating) Treatment

 Hyperhidrosis is a condition of abnormal sweating (also known as sweating disorder) created without sun exposure or excessive activity.
-Sweating or perspiration is the production of fluids in the sweat glands of a person.
+Sweating or perspiration is the production of fluids in a person’s sweat glands.
 It occurs as a means of thermoregulation or regulating the body’s temperature in hot weather or excessive physical activity.
-It can either occur in a generalized manner throughout the body or on specific parts containing the maximum number of glands.
+It can either occur generalised throughout the body or on specific parts containing the maximum number of glands.
 The armpits, hands, feet, and facial area are usually the focal points of Hyperhidrosis.
 Though not life-threatening, it can cause social, physical, and psychological distress to the patient and deteriorate the quality of their lives.

 Sweat glands are the primary cause of Hyperhidrosis.
 Sweat production is the body’s protective mechanism to help it cool down in warm surroundings or when exposed to external stimuli.
 That causes perspiration in cases of fever, hot weather, excessive physical activity, and a response to fear and nervousness.
 After these factors are resolved, the sweating stops.
-But in sweating disorder, the nerves do not signal the sweat glands to halt perspiration even after the triggering stimuli have been removed.
+But in sweating disorder, the nerves do not signal the sweat glands to halt perspiration even after removing the triggering stimuli.
 That’s when it gets imperative to go for Hyperhidrosis treatment for excessive sweating.

 Hyperhidrosis can occur anytime in normal conditions, but factors like diabetes, thyroid problems, and nervous system disorders activate the condition.
 Additionally, infections, menopause flashes, and some types of cancer with Hyperhidrosis as medication withdrawal symptoms necessitate treatment for excessive sweating.